samuel-lucas6/ChaCha20-BLAKE3/README.md

 5. Go to `Browse`, click the `Browse` button, and select the downloaded `.dll` file.
 6. Add `using ChaCha20Blake3;` to the top of each code file that will use the library.

+### Notes
-Note that the [libsodium](https://doc.libsodium.org/) library requires the [Visual C++ Redistributable for Visual Studio 2015-2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) to work on Windows.
+The [libsodium](https://doc.libsodium.org/) library requires the [Visual C++ Redistributable for Visual Studio 2015-2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) to work on Windows.
 If you want your program to be portable, then you must keep the relevant (x86 or x64) `vcruntime140.dll` file in the same folder as your executable on Windows.

 ## Usage
 ### ChaCha20-BLAKE3